 Achievement First has clearly defined "scope and sequence" documents that outline the ambitious academic standards that all Achievement First students are expected to master at each grade level, so that success in one grade can be seamlessly built on in the next.
 Teachers understand that "covering material" is not our goal; what is important is how well students master the standards.

 Every six weeks, Achievement First teachers give interim assessments (IA) that measure whether students have actually mastered what we have taught them.
-These results are then uploaded to Achievement First's Athena, a custom-built assessment system.
 Teachers and principals spend a "data day" after each IA dedicated to reviewing the individual assessments and together creating data-driven instructional plans that target whole class, small group and one-on-one instruction to address any gaps in student learning.
 There is designated time during the school day, after school and on Saturdays for small group and individual tutoring.
 Both teachers and students believe that we need to do "whatever it takes" to make sure all students learn.

 Immediately upon entering an Achievement First school, you can feel a sense of urgency, order, rigor, focus and joy.
 Key elements of Achievement First's school culture include the following: